Cover Image

 }

-This code snippet dangerously allowed for the inclusion of files specified by the user through the page parameter without proper validation, enabling the reading of arbitrary server files.
-This vulnerability could lead to the exposure of sensitive information and, with sophisticated exploitation techniques involving PHP filter chains, potentially allow attackers to execute arbitrary code on the server.
+This code snippet dangerously allowed for the inclusion of files specified by the user through the page parameter without proper validation, enabling:

 Steps to Reproduce:

-1. Manipulate the page parameter in a request to kiosk.php, pointing it to a sensitive file path, e.g., kiosk.php?page=../../path/to/sensitive/file.
+1. Basic LFI: Manipulate the page parameter in a request to kiosk.php, pointing it to a sensitive file path:

-2. Although theoretical and not successfully demonstrated, advanced exploitation could involve complex PHP filter chains aiming for Remote Code Execution.
+2. Advanced RCE (theoretical): Advanced exploitation could involve complex PHP filter chains aiming for Remote Code Execution, though this was not successfully demonstrated in this research.

 This vulnerability was promptly addressed after direct communication with the project maintainer, highlighting the importance of responsible vulnerability disclosure and the quick response from open-source project maintainers to secure their applications.